-NSU must comply with federal, state and NSHE regulations related to conflict of interest and compensated outside services.
+NSU must comply with federal, state, and NSHE regulations related to conflicts of interest and compensated outside services.
 All academic and administrative faculty must identify all potential conflicts of interest and all compensated outside service by submitting a disclosure form annually.

-6.14 Guidelines for Faculty Outside Work and Outside Consulting
+6.14 Guidelines for Faculty Outside Work or Consulting